Slide projector: History

+Slide projector in bakelite with holder for two slides that can be slid horizontally back and forth, brand Romanslide.
+1960-1965.
+Collection Museum of Industry Ghent.

 A continuous-slide lantern was patented in 1881.
 It included a dissolving views apparatus.

 Design

-Slide projector light generation and collimation system: from left to right, mirror / reflector, bulb, condenser lens 1, green-tinted heat-absorbing glass, condenser lens 2; a centrifugal fan, used to cool the bulb, is visible at the top of the picture.
+Slide projector light generation and condensing system: from left to right, mirror / reflector, bulb, condenser lens 1 (collector lens), green-tinted heat-absorbing glass, condenser lens 2; a centrifugal fan, used to cool the bulb, is visible at the top of the picture.

 A projector has three main optical elements: